 Loaded partnered up with Carver and dropped their first surfskate.

-Loaded sent us this for free, but we only accepted it under the terms that we could share our honest thoughts, and they never saw this review before we published it.
-You can find more info about our review guidelines on our transparency page.
+Loaded sent us this for free, but we only accepted it under the terms that we could share our honest thoughts.
+They never saw this review before we published it.
+You can find more info here.

 Let’s take a detailed look at the two setups they offer.